johnnygoodman/johnnygoodman.github.io/_posts/2020-04-28-Platform-and-Market-Network-Implications.md

 There still exist entire sectors of the US economy which are not yet unified by a Platform.

+In the 1990s and 2000s companies like Ebay and Google dominated.
+Ebay has a strong and long term business, but is now being taken apart niche by niche by the likes of Etsy, Autotrader and [GOAT](https://www.goat.com/).
+Google has done better parlaying search into Andriod and an Office Suite, but Amazon is taking ecommerce and DuckDuckGo has taken their privacy concerned niche.
+Even Amazon's [Prime Wardrobe](https://www.amazon.com/learn-more-prime-wardrobe/b?ie=UTF8&node=16122413011) launch to counter StitchFix has falled flat.
+There is staying power in a laser focused platform niche.

-The 2010s were defined by the [FAANGs](https://www.investopedia.com/terms/f/fang-stocks-fb-amzn.asp)
+The 2010s were defined by the [FAANGs](https://www.investopedia.com/terms/f/fang-stocks-fb-amzn.asp).
+The 2020s will see many new platforms: either those who consolidate existing sectors or those who take a large niched chunk out of an existing platform.

-1. Any market which would benefit from a platform will get one (and only one due to the nature of platforms)
-2. Niche platforms will take chunks out of existing large platforms

-Ebay is still well profitable and growing but so are Etsy, Autotrader and recently shoe exchange platforms.
-I search on DuckDuckGo instead of Google where ever possible.
-Market networks haven't put a hurt on Amazon yet but it could happen.

-When these two forces meet, what happens?
+> When these two forces meet, what happens?
 There can be only one platform per market area but a bite of each can be eaten by a company smaller, faster and more focused.

-It seems like the game for those of us on the outside is to find a market, platform it and bonus points for taking a chunk of an existing player with your superior laser focus on a single core transaction.
+> It seems like the game for those of us on the outside is to find a market, platform it and bonus points for taking a chunk of an existing player with your superior laser focus on a single core transaction.

 ## Where Are The CPAP and Sleep Apnea Platform Opportunities?